vanderhoornm/android-MythTV-Leanfront/README.md

 - If you set the Live TV recording time too short you will have to keep restarting LiveTV.
 If you set it too long, your request may fail if there is another recording scheduled during that time and that causes a conflict.
 - If you have playback problems that you have to fix with ffmpeg or mkvmerge (see section "Problems" below), then this LiveTV feature will not work for you.
 - LiveTV recordings are kept for the number of days specified in mythfrontend Setup->Video->General->Auto-Expire->Live TV Max Age
 - If you exit LivetV by disconnecting the android TV device, or the device crashes, the cancel of the recording will not happen and it will continue to record the channel.
 You can reconnect the android device, go into the LiveTV group and find the recording there.
 If it is still recording you can use the "Stop Recording" option from the "Other Actions" button.
-If you want to watch it you can do that.
+If you want to watch it you can do so from there.
 - While watching Live TV, if the backend goes down and comes up again, it will resume the recording.
 You can go into the LiveTV group and stop it, or you can watch it from the LiveTV group.

 ## Problems